GoogleCloudPlatform/cloud-sql-iam-db-authn-groups/README.md

 Cloud Scheduler can be used to invoke the Cloud Run service on a timely interval and constantly sync the Cloud SQL instance database users and appropriate database permissions with the given IAM groups.
 Cloud Scheduler is used to manage and configure multiple mappings between different **Cloud SQL Instances** and **IAM groups** while only needing a single Cloud Run service (for public IP connections).

 ### Configuring Your Payload
-Each Cloud Scheduler Job requires a JSON payload to tell it which IAM Groups and Cloud SQL instances to sync, which admin email to use for domain-wide delegation, and an optional flag to toggle between public or private IP database connections (defaults to public IP).
+Each Cloud Scheduler Job requires a JSON payload to tell it which IAM Groups and Cloud SQL instances to sync, and an optional flag to toggle between public or private IP database connections (defaults to public IP).

 An example JSON payload:
 ```
 {
     "iam_groups": ["group@test.com, "group2@test.com],
     "sql_instances": ["project:region:instance"],
-    "admin_email": "admin_user@test.com,
     "private_ip": false
 }
 ```
 Where:
 - **iam_groups**: List of all IAM Groups to manage IAM database users of.
 - **sql_instances**: List of all Cloud SQL instances to configure.
-- **admin_email**: Email of user with proper admin privileges for Google Workspace, needed for calling Directory API to fetch IAM users within IAM groups. **FROM DOMAIN-WIDE DELEGATION SECTION**
 - **private_ip** (optional): Boolean flag for private or public IP addresses.

-**Note:** These are placeholder values and should be replaced with proper IAM groups, Cloud SQL instance connection names, and admin email address.
+**Note:** These are placeholder values and should be replaced with proper IAM groups and Cloud SQL instance connection names.

 It is recommended to save your JSON payload as a `.json` file (ex. "config.json").